-In March 2019, the City intends to issue \$34.8 million in bonds.
-This issuance will provide funding for the City's share of multiple completed and ongoing projects.
-These projects include the completed remodel and repair of City Hall's steps, the remodeling of Stearns Square and Duryea Way, the construction of police kiosks in downtown, the purchase of vehicles and equipment for the Police Department and DPW, and the completed "Downtown Refresh," which included the paving of downtown streets, repair of sidewalks, upgrades to downtown lighting, and the implementation of a downtown wayfinding system.
-Additionally, this issuance will fund ongoing upgrades to Riverfront Park, the construction of a new East Forest Park Library, continued work on the Springfield Culinary and Nutrition Center, repairs to the City's flood control system, and Citywide sidewalk repairs.
-This issuance will also fund many Massachusetts School Building Authority (MSBA) school repair projects, as well as initial work on the construction of the new joint Brightwood-Lincoln elementary schools and a feasibility study and schematic design for the new joint DeBerry-Homer elementary schools.
+In March 2019, the City issued \$27.9 million in bonds.
+This issuance provided funding for the City's share of multiple projects.
+These projects include the construction of the new East Forest Park Library, the renovation of Riverfront Park, the remodel and repair of City Hall's steps, the remodeling of Stearns Square and Duryea Way, the construction of police kiosks in downtown, repairs to the City's flood control system, and the purchase of vehicles and equipment for the Police Department and DPW.
+This issuance also funded the "Downtown Refresh," which included the paving of downtown streets, repair of sidewalks, upgrades to downtown lighting, and the implementation of a downtown wayfinding system, as well as \$2.5 million in City-wide sidewalk repairs.
+The City also used proceeds from this bond sale to fund many Massachusetts School Building Authority (MSBA) school renovation projects, as well as initial work on the construction of the new joint Brightwood-Lincoln elementary schools and a feasibility study and schematic design for the new joint DeBerry-Homer elementary schools.